Relaxation breakdown and resonant tunneling in ultrastrong-coupling cavity QED: Introduction

 Following the hand-wavy intuition that quantum fluctuations replace thermal ones in kicking the system out of the metastability, one might speculate that including in these systems a supplemental quantum reservoir could sensibly alter the tunneling dynamics.
 The work of Leggett et al. on tunneling-systems coupled to an environment \cite{Leggett_PhysRevLett.46.211, Leggett_RevModPhys.59.1} has shown that this is actually the case, and tunneling can be sensibly changed as a function of the environment parameters.
 Since for most systems the natural environment is provided by the electromagnetic radiation, here quantum tunneling is crossing its path with another fundamental concept of quantum physics: the non empty vacuum of quantum electrodynamics (QED) \cite{milonni1994quantum}, rising the question: can vacuum fluctuations of the electromagnetic field affect tunneling and relaxation in material systems?

-Considering only free-space radiation the immediate answer is that the electromagnetic vacuum does not give any sensible contribution in the tunneling dynamics, because vacuum effects scale with the small fine-structure constant $\alpha_{\rm fs} \simeq 1/137$, giving rise to only minor modifications of materials \cite{saezblazquez2022observe}.

-However, when the electromagnetic field is confined, such as in cavity QED setups, vacuum effects are boosted by an effective fine-structure constant $\alpha_{\rm eff} > 1$ \cite{devoret_2007, DeBernardis_PhysRevA.97.043820}, entering in the field of the so-called \emph{ultrastrong coupling regime} \cite{USC_Review_Nature_2019, USC_review_RevModPhys.91.025005}.
-Here the electromagnetic vacuum is not empty anymore, being heavily populated by virtual photons \cite{Ciuti_USC_original_PhysRevB.72.115303}.
-This suggests an important interplay between the coupling to a cavity field and tunneling relaxation.

-Experiments have already shown that this intuition may be substantial, in particular in chemical reaction and electronic transport where strong differences are observed when molecules, atoms or electrons are enclosed in such extreme resonant electromagnetic environment \cite{Ebbesen_2012_reactionRate-cQED, Faist_magneto_transport_2019NatPhys, Valmorra2021_natCom_Vacuum_field_induced_transport, faist_Science_2022}.
+Experiments have shown strong suggestions that the answer may be positive, and that the electromagnetic vacuum of a resonant cavity could have a major role in chemical reaction and electronic transport where important differences are observed when molecules, atoms or electrons couple strongly or ultrastrongly to such a extreme resonant electromagnetic environment \cite{Ebbesen_2012_reactionRate-cQED, Faist_magneto_transport_2019NatPhys, Valmorra2021_natCom_Vacuum_field_induced_transport, faist_Science_2022}.